rmj3197/SurVigilance/README.md

 ``pip install SurVigilance``

+Details on dependencies can be found in the [Installation Guide](https://survigilance.readthedocs.io/en/latest/getting_started/installation.html).

 ## Usage

 The easiest way to use SurVigilance to download data is by running the following lines of code: